Home - Dinner - Pasta - Bucatini all’Amatriciana (Roman-Style)

 Instructions

-• Put the pancetta and 1 tablespoon of the oil in a 10-12 inch skillet or saute pan.
+• Put 3 ounces thick-sliced pancetta, guanciale or unsmoked bacon, cut into cubes and 1 tablespoon of the olive oil in a 10-12 inch skillet or saute pan.
 Place over medium heat.
 Cook about 5 minutes, until the pancetta is crisp and brown, stirring occasionally.
 Don't be tempted to turn up the heat — the goal is to render the fat gently without burning.

-• Stir in the onion and cook until softened, 2-3 minutes.
-Add the garlic, salt, chili flakes and black pepper.
+• Stir in ½ cup finely chopped onion and cook until softened, 2-3 minutes.
+Add 3 finely chopped garlic cloves, ½ teaspoon kosher salt, ½ teaspoon crushed red chili flakes, and ½ teaspoon freshly ground black pepper.
 Stir and cook until fragrant, about 30 seconds.

 • Turn up the heat to medium-high.
-Pour in the wine and cook until most of the liquid boils away, stirring to scrape up the browned bits on the bottom of the pan.
-Stir in the tomatoes.
+Pour in ¼ cup dry white wine and cook until most of the liquid boils away, stirring to scrape up the browned bits on the bottom of the pan.
+Stir in 1 28-ounce can crushed tomatoes.
 Bring to a simmer and cook 15-20 minutes, until the sauce has reduced and thickened.

 • While the sauce is cooking, bring 4-5 quarts of water to a boil in a large pot.
-Add 1 tablespoon salt per quart of water, then add the bucatini.
+Add 1 tablespoon salt per quart of water, then add 1 pound dried bucatini pasta.
 Cook according to package directions, until al dente.
-Drain, then add the pasta back to the pot.
-Add the sauce and toss well to coat with the sauce.
+Drain, then add the pasta to the skillet with the sauce, tossing well to coat.

-• Transfer the pasta to a serving bowl and serve with the cheese sprinkled on top.
+• Transfer the pasta to a serving bowl and serve with the pecorino Romano cheese sprinkled on top.

 Karen’s Notes and Tips